dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 ## Create a Good Readme
 It is the first thing that a visitor to your repository sees.
+And good README serves as a comprehensive and accessible starting point for users and developers to engage with your project.

 It should be able to convey what your project is able to do, how to instakk and work with the project, how to contribute, etc.
 It also keeps structured information for product and its implementation details.